Are Large Vision Language Models up to the Challenge of Chart Comprehension and Reasoning? An Extensive Investigation into the Capabilities and Limitations of LVLMs: Methodology

 \subsection{Prompt Construction}

-In our approach for both qualitative and quantitative evaluation, we first develop a task instruction, called \texttt{T}, tailored to a particular test sample, denoted as \texttt{X}.
-We then integrate this task instruction with the existing text of the test sample to create a unified prompt, designated as \texttt{P}.
-This prompt \texttt{P} and the Chart image \texttt{C} are given as input to the respective LVLMs to generate the corresponding response, termed \texttt{R}.
-A detailed description of our prompts is provided in Appendix \ref{app:prompt-const}, and examples of prompts are included in Table \ref{tab:prompt-table}.
-In order to come up with the best-performing prompt, we tried many techniques and used the one that gives a consistent performance.
+In both qualitative and quantitative evaluation, we first create a task instruction \texttt{T} tailored to a specific test sample \texttt{X}.
+This instruction is then combined with the existing text of the test sample to form a unified prompt \texttt{P}.
+This prompt \texttt{P} and the Chart image \texttt{C} are provided as input to the respective LVLMs to generate the corresponding response \texttt{R} (see \S\ref{app:prompt-const} for details and \Cref{tab:prompt-table} for example prompts).